| For an organization to remain progressive, it must continually change with the

 failed.
 Yet in each attempt, there was a victory.
 The victory was learning that the VFW

+could influence legislation on behalf of its veterans.
 Thomas Crago, United States Congressman from Pennsylvania, was elected

 VFW Commander-in-Chief in 1914, and was responsible for what is recognized as the greatest